gek169/Simple_ISA/README.md

 ![build cchads](https://github.com/C-Chads/Simple_ISA/actions/workflows/c-cpp.yml/badge.svg)
 ![build macos cchads](https://github.com/C-Chads/Simple_ISA/actions/workflows/c-cpp_macos.yml/badge.svg)

-C program to simulate the SISA-16 virtual portable computer architecture.

-The VM has 16 bit control flow and memory segmentation, but it has 8,16, and 32 bit arithmetic.

-Floating point arithmetic is also optionally supported.
+This repository contains the SISA16 standalone emulator source, the macro assembler/disassembler which doubles as an emulator, and a C++ proof-of-concept of a compiletime instruction set simulator, which inspired this project.

-The emulator and assembler are CONFIRMED to work on the following architectures and platforms:
+The emulator and assembler are compiled and tested on the following architectures and platforms:

 ```c
 	IA32 (Debian linux, native)